marcoq/big-sky-earth/README.md

 Our objetive is helping the astronomical and the geoscience communities interchange ideas and methodologies to identify and exploit the possibilities for collaboration and cross-pollination.

+GitHub now supports Jupyter notebooks.
+To contribute to the repository, please feel free to fork it and let us know.